aerobless/theowinter.ch-2016/_posts/2015-03-06-Minimal-Mailserver-Redirecting-from-DigitalOcean-to-Gmail.md

 When you're done, save (:wq in vim).
 Now it's time to update the Postfix lookup table.
 Run `postmap /etc/postfix/virtual`.
 Next Reload the Postfix configuration `sudo service postfix reload`.
 And we're done.

 #Test it
-Be sure to test it by sending yourself an E-mail. **But make sure that you're not sending an email from your gmail address via this to your gmail address.** Google notices duplicate emails and quietly ignores them, so you need to use some other provider or ask a friend to test it.
+Be sure to test it by sending yourself an E-mail. **But make sure that you're not sending an email from your gmail address via this redirect to your gmail address.** Google notices duplicate emails and quietly ignores them, so you need to use some other provider or ask a friend to test it.

 Want to test DigitalOcean?
 Use [this link](https://www.digitalocean.com/?refcode=3c6fcdd7f9f2){:target="_blank"} and you get $10 for free.